-To be selected for a nursing scholarship that the nursing program administrates, a student must meet the scholarship requirements and have documentation of:
+To be selected for a nursing scholarship, a student must meet the scholarship requirements and have documentation of:

 - 1) No failed nursing courses.

 - 2) No anecdotal records.

 - 3) No complaints from clinical faculty.

 - 4) Satisfactory academic progress.

 Student Authorization for Letter of Recommendation/Reference